User Menu

 Q. How can I upload a new song?

 So, you want to upload a new song?
-No problems, here some tips on what to do:
+No problems, follow these steps!

 1) Check if the song already exists in the Nectarine database.
 Be careful with soundtrack from demo: sometimes the name of the song is not the same that the name of the demo (e.g.: soundtrack from "Lifeforce" is called "Memento Mori".
 Please research both, demo name and music file name.)
 If you are trying to fix an existing tune which has a bad file, see How do I fix an existing tune that has the wrong audio, or needs a better version? and follow the instructions there.